What

 Bicycles

-Adult size bikes, BMX bikes and children’s bikes 24″ or larger go to Bicycles for Humanity (though not bikes that are covered in rust).
+Adult size bikes, BMX bikes and children’s bikes 24″ or larger can be taken any Bicycle Super Store (eg 1030 Dandenong Rd, Carnegie) who pass them on to Bicycles for Humanity (though not bikes that are covered in rust).
 Alternatively volunteers listed on the Bicycles for Humanity website can arrange for collection of bikes.

 See also: